Sherif-El-Sheikh/UpskillingEG-Pr02-PMS/README.md

 This Project Management System (PMS) is a web-based application developed as part of the UpSkillingEG Front-end Job Simulation Bootcamp.
 It aims to provide a comprehensive solution for managing projects, tasks, and team members.

+## Demo

+You may watch the following video demo:

+> Or you can try the live demo yourself [here](https://upskilling-pms.netlify.app/).

 ## Features

 ### User Authentication and Authorization